theislab/campa/docs/source/tutorials.rst

 Tutorials
 ---------

-This section contains several detailled tutorials showcasing different aspects of CAMPA.
+This section contains several detailed tutorials showcasing different aspects of CAMPA.
 See the :ref:`workflow` documentation for a short introduction to the CAMPA workflow of creating and analysing CSLs.